 Laparoscopic Assisted Robotic Myomectomy

-University of Wisconsin Hospital and Clinics in Madison, Wisconsin offers robotic-assisted laparoscopic myomectomy, the surgical removal of uterine fibroids.
+University Hospital in Madison, Wisconsin, offers robotic-assisted laparoscopic myomectomy, the surgical removal of uterine fibroids.
 The procedure leaves the uterus intact.

 Many infertility patients have uterine fibroids, or growths in the muscle of the uterus, which can interfere with conception.